CitizenOneX/frame_msg_python/README.md

     try:
         await frame.connect()

-        # attach the print response handler so we can see stdout from Frame Lua print() statements
-        # any await_print=True commands will echo the acknowledgement byte (e.g. "1"), so one can assign
-        # the handler after the frameside app is running to remove that noise from the log
-        frame._user_print_response_handler = print

         # Send a break signal to Frame in case it has a loop running from another app
         await frame.send_break_signal()